Corporate bonds and how they work

 Why are corporate bonds used?

 There are multiple reasons why corporate bonds make sense from an investor’s perspective.
-Firstly, they usually provide solid regular income from interest payments or fund dividends (more on those later).
-Secondly, the yield on corporate bonds is often significantly higher than for government bonds.
+Firstly, they can provide regular coupon income, though income is not guaranteed and bond prices can fluctuate.
+Secondly, corporate bond yields are often higher than government bond yields, but note that the difference varies and reflects credit risk and market conditions.
 On the flip side, greater yields often come with greater risk attached, particularly if the rating of your chosen corporate bond is on the low side.

-It's also possible to use corporate bonds as a means of speculating on a country’s interest rate.
+Bond prices are sensitive to interest rates, and some investors adjust bond exposure based on rate expectations.
 For example, if you believe the Federal Reserve is likely to hike the base rate, you may choose to avoid investing in bonds once rates move above the coupon rate of a bond.
 Similarly, if you feel the Federal Reserve was to slash the base rate soon, it could be an opportune moment to find corporate bonds that are higher than the potential future interest rate, offering a better overall return.

 If you decide to invest in a corporate bond and a few years down the line you want to get out, this is doable.
-The corporate bonds market has a highly liquid secondary market, where you can sell off your initial investment before maturity.
+The corporate bonds market has a secondary market, where you can sell off your initial investment before maturity.
+The secondary market is generally considered liquid, but liquidity varies by issuer, maturity and market conditions, and you may not be able to sell quickly or at the price you expect.

 Understanding the quality of corporate bonds

-A company’s corporate bonds are graded from A to D – A being the best available corporate bonds and D being the riskiest.
+A company’s corporate bonds are graded by credit rating agencies that use different rating scales (for example, AAA/AA/A/BBB etc., depending on the agency).
+Bonds are commonly grouped into investment-grade and high-yield/speculative-grade.
 These ratings are usually provided by three of the biggest credit rating firms– S&P, Moody’s, and Fitch.
-Each firm has its own metrics for determining corporate bond ratings but they usually arrive at similar grades.
+Each firm has its own methodology and ratings can differ between agencies.

 Factors influencing the price of corporate bonds